DigitalDemi/DemiAina.github.io/src/content/blog/stack.md

     </style>

 # Introduction
 A stack is a unique data structure that using define a set of rules to hold data.
 This rule is called the last in first out.
-This means what ever data has been put into this data structure will follow in principle.
-This means when the data is added on to the stack, the last data item is the last one to come in, however the first one to come out.<br>
+This means whatever data has been put into this data structure will follow in principle.
+This means when the data is added to the stack, the last data item is the last one to come in, however, the first one to come out.<br>

 P. S Some links are broken as I have not made articles for those yet.